yihui/knitr/hooks.md

 ## Chunk hooks <a id="chunk_hooks"></a>

-Chunk hooks are functions to be called before or after a code chunk when the chunk option is `TRUE`, and they should be defined with three arguments:
+Chunk hooks are functions to be called before or after a code chunk when the chunk option is not `NULL` (it basically means as long as you set a option, the hook will be run), and they should be defined with three arguments:

 {% highlight r %}
 foo_hook = function(before, options, envir) {